Royal College (Rabat)

-The Royal College (المدرسة المولوية al-madrasa al-mawlawiya, Collège royal) is an education establishment located inside the royal palace in Rabat.
-Since its foundation in 1942 during the French Protectorate, it has specialized in the education of princes and princesses of the Alaouite dynasty.
+The Royal College (المدرسة المولوية al-madrasa al-mawlawiya, Collège royal) is an educational establishment located inside the royal palace in Rabat.
+Since its foundation in 1942, during the French Protectorate, it has specialised in educating princes and princesses of the Alaouite dynasty.
 Its director is Abdeljalil Lahjomri.

 History

 The Royal Academy was created in 1942 by Mohammed V under the French protectorate.
-This came after the monarch initially tried to send his son Hassan II to the École des Roches in France but couldn't because of World War II.
+This came after the monarch initially tried to send his son Hassan II to the École des Roches in France, but couldn't because of World War II.
 The school opens a class for each senior member of the Alaouite Royal family.
-It previously opened classes for Hassan II, Mohammed VI, Prince Moulay Rachid, Moulay Hassan, Crown Prince of Morocco, the daughters of Hassan II, Prince Moulay Ismail and Sharifa Lalla Soukaïna.
+It previously opened classes for Hassan II, Moulay Abdallah, Lalla Amina, Mohammed VI, the daughters of Hassan II: Lalla Meryem, Lalla Asma, Lalla Hasna; Prince Moulay Rachid, Prince Moulay Ismail, Sharifa Lalla Soukaïna Filali, Lalla Oumaima Benharbit and Moulay Hassan, Crown Prince of Morocco.